 |Sources: Data from Braakman et al. (1988) and Jennett and Braakman (1990), used with permission.|

 Unfortunately, under current analysis, 40% of comatose patients cannot be distinguished between vegetative state (VS) from minimally conscious state (MCS).
 New forms of MRI have dramatically improved the ability to predict outcome in coma.
 MRS, a non-evasive imaging technique that quantifies certain chemical compounds in parts of the brain, has been shown in subacute phases of recovery to predict unfavorable outcome at one year from TBI with a high rate of sensitivity and specificity.
-Another recent advance in MRI, called Diffuse Tensor Imaging (DTI), which enable evaluation of white matter tissue integrity at the microscopic level.
+Another recent advance in MRI, called Diffuse Tensor Imaging (DTI), enables evaluation of white matter tissue integrity at the microscopic level.
 Regular use of these techniques in the future will give families additional objective data upon which to predict outcome and make decisions regarding treatment.